hack4impact-mcgill/ResilienceMontreal/README.md

 ## ⚒️ Contributing

 When you're assigned a ticket, create a branch to your work on, and push your code there.
 Once you've finished your ticket, create a pull request and assign a tech lead to review it.
-Make sure to run `npx prettier --write` to format your code before creating your PR.
+Prettier will automatically format your code when you create your PR.

 ## 🧗 Setting Up